FelixNahrendorf/FelixNahrendorf/README.md

 ### Current focus

 - Implementing end-to-end Deep Learning Pipelines
-- Automating process monitoring and control of a real world mechanical protoype with Arduino and RaspberryPi
+- Automating process monitoring and control of a mechanical apparatus that aims to perform a complex chemical process with Arduino and RaspberryPi

 - 📫 Connect: **_[https://www.linkedin.com/in/felix-nahrendorf/](https://www.linkedin.com/in/felix-nahrendorf/)_**